ec500-software-engineering/project-02-e-commerce-search-advertising-system/README.md

     * Campaign
       * A campaign focuses on a theme or a group of products
     * set a budget
-    * choose your audience
-    * write your ads including keywords and content.
-    * Google Adwords is also a good place to make your own ads.
+    * Pclick: it is a frequency number of clicks among 100 times release.
+    * Relevant Score: it is the ratio of number of keywords in query and number of keywords in matched ads.
+    * Quality Score: it is corelated to Pclick and relevant score, allows system to rank ads.

 ## Ads Searching System Schema:
 ### Query Understanding:
    *  Cleaning:
        *  remove stop words: a, an, the ...
        *  remove ending s, ‘s
-   *  Query Intent Prediction:
-       *  predict user’s intent
-       *  buy Harry Potter DVD online -> Harry Potter DVD
-     *  need query history log
-   *  Query Expansion:
+   *  Query Understanding:
-       *  nike running shoe -> nike running sneakers
-       *  software developer -> software engineer
+       *  i like soxxxfa -> sofa
    Result: a list of query
 ### Select Ads:
   *  send query understand result to index and select as much candidates as possible